15 Breathtaking Places to Visit Before They Disappear

-If experiencing the vast wildlife and gorgeous beaches of the Galapagos Islands in on your bucket list, you’re going to want to book a flight soon.
-Overfishing and rising ocean temperatures have severely compromised the islands’ ecosystem: Coral reefs are beginning to die and native animals are threatened by tourists.
-Efforts are being taken to bring the island back to what it used to be though.
-Iguanas are being released on the islands after having gone extinct in that area due to invasive predators.
-They serve a vital role in dispersing seeds in areas without vegetation.
+If experiencing the vast wildlife and gorgeous beaches of the Galápagos Islands is on your bucket list, you’re going to want to book a flight soon.
+Overfishing and rising ocean temperatures have severely compromised the islands’ ecosystem: Coral reefs are beginning to die, and native animals are threatened by tourists.
+Conservationists are trying to bring the island back to what it used to be, though.
+One effort involves releasing iguanas; these animals had gone extinct here due to invasive predators, but they serve a vital role in dispersing seeds in areas without vegetation.
 And the Ecuadorian government now focuses on ecotourism, closely controlling how many people can visit the islands and how many cruise and tour companies can operate in the national park.

 The Amazon Rainforest